-Best Pokémon Go tips and tricks — Updated for Gen 2!
+Best Pokémon Go tips and tricks — Updated for May!

 5. Catch 'em all, seriously

-You may be tempted to ignore more common Pokémon or Pokémon you already have for rare Pokémon and the ones you still need to complete your Pokédex.
+You may be tempted to ignore more common Pokémon, or Pokémon you already, have for rare Pokémon and the ones you still need to complete your Pokédex.
 Don't.
 If you have enough Poké Balls, there's more than enough reason to keep catching the more common or already registered Pokémon.

-Grind Pidget, Caterpie, and Weedle for XP
+Grind Pidgey, Caterpie, and Weedle for XP

-Pidgeys, Caterpie, and Weedle only require 12 candies to evolve.
+Pidgey, Caterpie, and Weedle only require 12 candies to evolve.
 So, basically, you want to catch as many as possible to get as much candy as possible, then drop a Lucky Egg and evolve them all at once to get as much XP as possible.
 It's called grinding and it's a huge accelerator when it comes to leveling up.
-(Even Rattata at 25 candies can be used to grind.)

-None of the Gen 2 Pokémon, even the common ones, require so few candies, so stick to the Gen 1.
+None of the Gen 2 Pokémon are at the same 12 candy level, so while you can catch Sentrat, Hoothoot, and the rest, they're more like Rattata — a slower grind.
+Still, grab 'em if you need 'em.

+If you're swimming in Lucky Eggs, and you have a Pokemon Go Plus, you can even drop an egg and then go to place with a ton of spawns, like a big mall parking lot.
+Each catch will net you 300 XP, each miss 50 XP, and it'll add up fast.
+Almost as fast as mass-evolving.

 That Stardust